BrianHenryIE/bh-wp-plugins-page/src/README.txt

 == Changelog ==

+= 1.0.1 =
+* Improvement: GitHub icons are now only used when the link is to a repo (i.e. not to repo/issues etc.)
+* Bugfix: Was hiding links when "premium" was in the URL (when trying to hide upsells).
+* Bugfix: Plugins with empty action links were crashing things.

 = 1.0 =
 * Removes formatting from links on plugins.php
 * Moves external links from the action links (first) column into the description column